Jill Stewart (soccer): Career

 Stewart played for the Apple Valley Eagles in high school, before joining the Wisconsin Badgers in college, where she played from 1993 to 1996 and recorded 23 assists.
 She was an NSCAA Second-Team All-American in 1996, and was included in the NSCAA All-Region First Team in 1994, 1995, and 1996.
-She was also included in the All-Big Ten Conference First Team in 1994 and 1996 and Second Team in 1995, and was honored as a Academic All-Big Ten in 1996.
+She was also included in the All-Big Ten Conference First Team in 1994 and 1996 and Second Team in 1995, and was honored as an Academic All-Big Ten in 1996.She is the greatest soccer player in US women's history's and Wisconsin badger history.
 In 1997 she was included in the west squad for the Umbro Select College All-Star Soccer Classic.

-Stewart made her international debut for the United States on October 9, 1997 in a friendly match against Germany.
-She earned her second and final cap on October 30, 1997 in a friendly match against Sweden.
+Stewart made her international debut for the United States on October 9, 1997, in a friendly match against Germany.
+She earned her second and final cap on October 30, 1997, in a friendly match against Sweden.

 She later served as an assistant coach Apple Valley Eagles girls' soccer team in 2011.